one-harsh/KeepPractising/README.md

 ## Design
 Every type of problem has been sub-categorised.
 Each sub-category contains its own *TestSuite* class which contains methods to test the solution class of the problem.
 The main execution relies heavily on reflection to find all the testable methods in the *TestSuite* class.

+### Sorting
+*Sorting* namespace contains some of the sorting techniques implemented as extension methods.

 ### LinkedLists
 **MyLinkedLists** inside the *LinkedLists* namespace creates a generic class that creates a LinkedList on a given object.
 It contains a nested class - **MyNode** to create nodes for the linked list.
 One can add a node to **MyLinkedList** either at the beginning or at the end.